kirin-vn/lexer/README.md

 The rules for dividing the page into blocks is as follows:

  -  A block is open at the start of the file.
- -  The old block is closed and a new block is opened for every blank line that is not a part of a note or comment.
+ -  The old block is closed and a new block is opened for every blank line that is not part of a comment.
  -  At the end of the file, the last block is closed.
  -  Empty blocks are discarded.